ibm-garage-cph/bookinfo-details/activity1/README.md

 # Build image with a tag
 docker build --tag tagname:1.0.0 .
-docker build --tag de.icr.io/kmddk/bookinfo-details-mn     # <--- use a tag in this format. it will make things simpler
+# Use a tag in this format. it will make things simpler when pushing
+docker build --tag de.icr.io/kmddk/bookinfo-details-<initials>:1

 # Run container interactively
 docker run -it tagname:1.0.0